uyuni-project/tetra/SPECIAL_CASES.md

 * `gjp generate-package-archive`: (re)generates a package tarball;
 * `gjp generate-package-spec`: (re)generates a package spec;

 Note that, by default, `generate-kit-archive` will generate additional "diff" tar.xz files instead of rewriting the whole archive - this will result in faster uploads if you use OBS (see below).
-You can use the `--full` option to regenerate a single complete archive.
+You can use the `--whole` option to regenerate a single complete archive.

 ## Kit sources